 10. Snæfellsnes peninsula

-If you are searching for a place in Iceland that has everything Iceland has to offer and that feels untouched and still off-the-beaten-track, you should go to Snæfellsnes!
+If you are searching for a unique place in Iceland that has everything Iceland has to offer and that feels untouched, you should go to Snæfellsnes!
 There is so much to see and do on the Snaefellsnes peninsula, that you could spend a whole week without seeing the same thing twice.
 It has the most diverse landscapes in Iceland, with waterfalls, beaches, cliffs, mountains, lava fields, and charming villages.
 A truly magical place!

 WHERE TO STAY NEAR SNAEFELLSNES PENINSULA